-This new standard for normal testosterone levels uses that same reasoning.
+This new standard for healthy testosterone levels uses that same reasoning.
 However, this leads to a controversial question: precisely what is considered “healthy?”

 The Body Mass Index (BMI) is a widely-used measure of health computed by dividing your weight (either pounds or kilograms) by your height in either inches or centimeters.
 This will give a number, and here is a chart for interpreting this figure:

-For starters, it merely looks at weight and does not take muscle mass into consideration.
+For starters, it merely looks at weight and does not consider muscle mass.

 This could result in both a bodybuilder and a couch potato both 6’ tall and weighing 225 pounds being classified as obese in spite of the bodybuilder having only 6% body fat, while the couch potato has 20% body fat!